surajkr97/My-Grocery/README.md

 2. Open the project folder in your code editor.
 3. Open the index.html file in your browser to view the website.

+## Quick Link

+www.shop.surajgupta.com - It only has two pages for now: a home page and a product page; more pages will be added soon.

 ### Credits